Can You Go to Jail for Not Paying Taxes in the UK?

 The UK tax system is administered by Her Majesty's Revenue and Customs (HMRC), which oversees the collection of taxes such as income tax, corporation tax, VAT, and National Insurance contributions.
 Tax laws are codified in various acts, including the Taxes Management Act 1970, the Finance Acts, and supplementary regulations.

-Non-payment or underpayment of taxes is categorized into two primary issues:
+Non-payment or underpayment of taxes is categorised into two primary issues:

 Tax Evasion: Deliberate avoidance of tax through fraudulent means.

-Tax Avoidance: Using legal loopholes to minimize tax liability.
+Tax Avoidance: Using legal loopholes to minimise tax liability.

 While tax avoidance is technically legal, tax evasion constitutes a criminal offense under UK law.